Senior Care Resources

 The National Family Caregivers Association educates, supports, empowers and speaks up for the more than 50 million Americans who care for loved ones with a chronic illness or disability or the frailties of aging.
 NFCA reaches across the boundaries of diagnoses, relationships, and life stages to help transform family caregivers' lives by removing barriers to health and well being.

 The American Association of Retired Persons

 Founded in 1958, AARP in a nonprofit, nonpartisan membership organization that helps people 50 and over improve the quality of their lives.
 As the nation's largest membership organization for people 50+, AARP is leading a revolution in the way people view and live life after 50.

 The Veterans Administration provides patient care and veterans' benefits.
 It strives for high quality, prompt and seamless service to veterans.
 The department offers assistance to provide veterans with the services they have earned.

 Aging in Place

 The Center for Disease Control defines aging in place as "the ability to live in one's own home and community safely, independently, and comfortably, regardless of age, income, or ability level."

 "Aging in Place" refers to living where you have lived for years, not typically in a health care environment or nursing home, using products, services, and conveniences which allow you to remain at home as your circumstances change.
 In other words, continuing to live in the home of one's choice safely and independently as you get older.

-Sitters Etc. is proud to be a provider of services that allows the implementation of the "aging in place" philosophy.
+SEI Healthcare is proud to be a provider of services that allows the implementation of the "aging in place" philosophy.